 Okay, now let’s end with the good stuff.
 How much do SSL Certificates cost?

 The price ranges from $10 up to around $100 depending on what level of certificate you’re looking for.
-Whenever I’m in the market for an SSL Certificate I usually look around for registrars that are running a special.
+Whenever I’m in the market for an SSL Certificate, I usually look to see if any of the registrars I enjoy working with are running a special.

-I recently learned that 101Domain is running a special through June 12th on SSL Certificates, with prices starting as low as $9.59 for basic SSL.
-Here’s the full table of pricing with the promotion:
+I recently learned that 101domain is partnering with Sectigo SSL Certificates, with prices starting as low as $11.99 for basic SSL.
+Here’s the full table of pricing:

 Last but certainly not least